rouault/pdfium_build_gdal_3_10/README.md

 # Linux

-Tested with Ubuntu 16.04 x86_64 with development packages for zlib, libjpeg, libpng, and other development tools (git)
+Tested with Ubuntu 20.04 x86_64 with development packages for zlib, libjpeg, libpng, libopenjp2 and and other development tools (git)

 Run ./build_linux.sh.